aryanchaurasia404/aryanchaurasia404/README.md

 ## About Me

 * I'm a [Student] with [1] years of experience in [Coading].
-* I'm proficient in [Programming Languages/Technologies] and have a strong interest in [COADING, ANIMATION , VIDEO EDITING].
+* I'm proficient in [Programming Languages/Technologies] and have a strong interest in [CODING, ANIMATION , VIDEO EDITING].
 * I'm always looking to learn and improve, and I'm excited to collaborate with others on GitHub